O

 Litter boxes, Pee Pads, scent attractants

-, are other tools for housetraining.
-The pee
+are other tools for

 pads

-can be great with a very young baby, but only if anchored down.
-For most pups pads
+can be great with a very young baby,

-covered with wire mesh, otherwise pups rip them up with great relish.
-These topics
+otherwise pups rip them up with great relish.

-aren't covered here.
+These topics aren't covered here.